- When Habitat started in Hungary: 1996

 Habitat for Humanity has been serving families in Hungary since 1996.
 That year, former U.S. president Jimmy Carter and more than 500 volunteers came to build 10 homes in a week in Vác.
-Since then, we have supported close to 2,500 families with innovative programs tailored to the local need.
+Since then, we have supported more than 2,600 families with innovative programs tailored to the local need.

 The housing need in Hungary